kriomant/pipec/README.md

 # Pipec

-Pipec is an application designed to edit command pipelines.
+Pipec is a terminal application designed to edit command pipelines.

 ## Purpose